Friday, March 27, 2026

 Lush greenery for all the senses - that's Bhoomi Santhe!

 On entering the Bhoomi Network/College/Prakriya campus, there's a sudden pause - the sound of birds, a glimpse of the organic farming practices, drinking water stored in earthen/metal pots, traditional structures that require no additional lighting or cooling... - a perfect pause in an urban setup.
-Adding to this is an organic produce market, directly from the Bhoomi farms and the "tindi" area offering local delicacies directly from the Bhoomi Kitchen!
+Adding to this is an organic produce market, directly from the Bhoomi farms and the "tindi" area offering local delicacies from the Bhoomi Kitchen!

 A pathway in the santhe